Skip to content

 Custom images with Kustomize

-In Kustomize, if you want to use an image from another registry or a completely different image than what is specified in the manifests, you can give the image specification as follows.
+In Kustomize, if you want to use an image from another registry or a completely different image than what is specified in the manifests, you can configure this using the manifestTargets.kustomize field in your ImageUpdater resource.

 Let's take Argo CD's Kustomize base as an example: The original image used by Argo CD is quay.io/argoproj/argocd, pulled from Quay container registry.
 If you want to follow the latest builds, as published on the GitHub registry, you could override the image specification in Kustomize as follows: